 Private banks tend to charge more fees and are often associated with foreign institutions; for example, Scotiabank has a loose partnership with its Canadian namesake but mostly for branding purposes.
 If you have a Scotiabank account that you opened in Vancouver, don’t expect to be able to simply transfer it over to a branch in Costa Rica, although you may save on foreign ATM fees.
 Your deposits are not backed or guaranteed at private banks.

 Once your Costa Rica bank account is open, you will find it convenient and easy to use.
+You can send money here.
 Paper checks have been a thing of the past for decades; everything is handled via mobile app and ATM transactions.

 A personal savings account does not charge fees outside of $10 per year for debit card use.
 Intra-bank transfers are instant and free of charge.
 Online and mobile banking security is enhanced with two-factor authentication as well as physical tokens.

 You can make up to $1,460 in personal monthly income generated from wages or business activity without having to worry about paying taxes; this is based on currency exchange rates in mid-July 2020, and most working Ticos do not earn that much.

 From $1,460 to $2,144, personal income is taxed at 10%.
 The tax rate climbs to 15% from $2,145 to $3,761, then to 20% from $3,762 to $7,521.
 Anything over $7,522 is subject to 25% taxation, the highest rate.
 As previously mentioned, income earned in other countries is never taxed.
 Naturally, taxpayers get standard deductions based on their dependent spouses and children; you can see the rates and deductions here.

 Taxes are pretty high on certain imports, particularly vehicles and some electronics, which you can expect to be assessed with rates starting at 13%.